Contact my senator

 How do I contact my senator?

-Find your two U.S. senators, choose the bill or issue, and Modern Action drafts the message with your position, reason, and specific ask.
+Find your two U.S. senators, choose the issue or federal bill, and Modern Action drafts the message with your position, reasons, and a specific legislative ask.

 When should I contact senators instead of my House representative?

-Senators are especially relevant when a bill is in the Senate, has passed the House and moved to the Senate, or concerns a Senate vote or confirmation.
+Senators are especially relevant when a bill is in the Senate, has passed the House and moved to the Senate, or has a Senate committee or floor decision ahead.

 Can I contact both senators?